 New Markets Tax Credits

+Facilitated through CDFA.
 The Enterprise Energy Fund is a low-interest loan and grant program available to businesses and nonprofit organizations to help finance energy improvements and renewable energy projects in their buildings.
 The goals are reduction of energy costs and consumption and promotion of economic recovery and job creation.
-The program is coordinated by the Community Development Finance Authority (CDFA) through funds made available by the American Recovery and Reinvestment Act.
 For more information visit the CDFA website.

-This program provides companies matching grants in an 18-month period to train newly-hired employees to foster business growth and competitiveness.
+Facilitated through the State of NH.
+This program provides companies matching grants to train newly-hired employees to foster business growth and competitiveness.
 The program also allows for skills upgrade training of current workers who need retraining to ensure ongoing employment.
-Under the program, companies can apply to receive a grant that pays up to 50 percent of the cost of a training program for their employees.
-All New Hampshire companies that regularly pay into the state's Unemployment Compensation Fund, including non-profits, are eligible for these grants.
 The program is administered by the New Hampshire Workforce Opportunity Council.
 Visit www.NHJobTrainingFund.org for information and applications.